not4juu/HeiderBalance/README.md

 > my enemy’s enemy is my friend

 ### Description
 Firstly you should comprehensible how heider theory works it will help you explore an  aplication.
-The main practicality of application is visuualization an impact on initial points of trajectory in accordance with differential eqations inspired by balance theory.
+The main practicality of application is visualization impact on initial points of trajectory in accordance with differential eqations inspired by balance theory.

 ### Application
 Two main facilities of application :